vllm-project/vllm/examples/production_monitoring/README.md

 Navigate to [`http://localhost:3000/connections/datasources/new`](http://localhost:3000/connections/datasources/new) and select Prometheus.

-On Prometheus configuration page, we need to add the Prometheus Server's URL in `Connection`.
+On Prometheus configuration page, we need to add the `Prometheus Server URL` in `Connection`.
 Since Grafana and Prometheus are running in separate containers, put we need to put the IP address of the Prometheus container.
 Run the following to lookup the name of your Prometheus container:

 ```bash
 docker container ls